Arts and Social Sciences (2024)

-For a list of subjects (majors) available for the Bachelor of Arts, please see the following web page
+For a list of major subjects available for the Bachelor of Arts (BA), please see the BA.

-For a list of subjects (majors) available for the Bachelor of Social Sciences, please see the following web page
+For a list of major subjects available for the Bachelor of Social Sciences (BSocSc), please see the BSocSc.

-The papers listed under Arts and Social Sciences do not count towards a major.
+Note: The papers listed in the Arts and Social Sciences subject page do not count towards a major.

 On this page